vinayak-patil/lms-service/docs/lms-service-prd.md

 #### 🛠️ Administrator
 - System-wide access and configuration
-- Content approval and quality control
+- Content approval and content control
 - Analytics and reporting access

 #### 👨‍🏫 Instructor